jethromayuk/jethromay.com-2020/content/posts/_index.md

 weight: 2
 ---

-A collection of published articles which cover a variety of topics.
+A collection of published posts which cover a variety of tech related topics.